Music therapy: Children and adolescents

-Music therapy may be suggested for adolescent populations to help manage disorders usually diagnosed in adolescence, such as mood and anxiety disorders and eating disorders, or inappropriate behaviors, including suicide attempts, withdrawal from family, social isolation from peers, aggression, running away, and substance abuse.
+Music therapy may be suggested for adolescent populations to help manage disorders usually diagnosed in adolescence, such as mood and anxiety disorders and eating disorders, or unpleasant behaviors, including suicide attempts, withdrawal from family, social isolation from peers, aggression, running away, and substance abuse.
 Goals in treating adolescents with music therapy, especially for those at high risk, often include increased recognition and awareness of emotions and moods, improved decision-making skills, opportunities for creative self expression, decreased anxiety, increased self-confidence, improved self-esteem, and better listening skills.

 There is some evidence that, when combined with other types of rehabilitation, music therapy may contribute to the success rate of sensorimotor, cognitive, and communicative rehabilitation.
-For children and adolescents with major depressive or anxiety disorders, there is moderate to low quality evidence that music therapy added to the standard treatment may reduce internalizing symptoms and may be more effective than treatment wwithout music therapy.
+For children and adolescents with major depressive or anxiety disorders, there is moderate to low quality evidence that music therapy added to the standard treatment, may reduce internalizing symptoms, and may be more effective than treatment without music therapy.

 Premature infants

 Premature infants are those born at 37 weeks after conception or earlier.
-They are subject to numerous health risks, such as abnormal breathing patterns, decreased body fat and muscle tissue, as well as feeding issues.
-The coordination for sucking and breathing is often not fully developed, making feeding a challenge.
 Offering musical therapy to premature infants while they are in the neonatal intensive care unit (NICU) aims to both mask unwanted auditory stimuli, stimulate infant development, and promote a calm environment for families.
 While there are no reported adverse effects from music therapy, the evidence supporting music therapy's beneficial effects for infants is weak as many of the clinical trials that have been performed either had mixed results or were poorly designed.
 There is no strong evidence to suggest that music therapy improves an infant's oxygen therapy, improves sucking, or improves development when compared to usual care.
 There is some weaker evidence that music therapy may decrease an infants' heart rate.
 There is no evidence to indicate that music therapy reduces anxiety in parents of preterm infants in the NICU or information to understand what type of music therapy may be more beneficial or how for how long.